March 15, 2023

 In a phased collection strategy, data is prioritized so that only the highly relevant data is collected immediately.
 Less relevant data is collected only when absolutely needed.
 Remember that the only way to execute a defensible phased collection strategy is to have a very strong preservation process that does not force you into the position of having to collect everything at once.

-4. Create a Master Database for ESI
+4. Create a master database for ESI

 Law firms often have multiple matters that revolve around the same or similar issues, people, and data.
 Rather than create multiple copies of the same data, create a centralized repository (like a Nextpoint database) of collected ESI and develop a systematic process for reusing that data across multiple and disparate matters.